-Knowing their tastes, you can build books into the par-
+Knowing their tastes, you can build hooks into the nar-

 Knowing their tastes, you can build hooks into the narrative guaranteed to get their juices flowing.
 If you happen to know that a few of your players are currently on a pirate kick, it might be time to dust off your long-simmering plans for a swashbuckling campaign.